Thinking of experiencing glamping in Galicia? Then take this quiz:

 · Ever wanted to build a tiny wood house on a tree so bad that you even draw an architectural plan?

-Whether last question’s answer was a yes, chances are you are as human as me and probably love to go awesome places from time to time.
+Whether the last question’s answer was a yes or not, chances are you are as human as me and probably love to go awesome places from time to time.